department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 ---
 layout: page-breadcrumbs.html
-title: Contact with Harmful Drinking Water at Camp Lejeune
+title: Contact with Contaminated Drinking Water at Camp Lejeune
 source: http://benefits.va.gov/compensation/claims-postservice-exposures-camp_lejeune_water.asp
 template: 1-topic-landing
 ---

-Did you serve at—or were you assigned to—Marine Corps Base Camp Lejeune or Marine Corps Air Station (MCAS) New River in North Carolina?
-If yes, you may have had contact with harmful chemicals (also called contaminants) in the drinking water there.
+If you served at—or were assigned to—Marine Corps Base Camp Lejeune or Marine Corps Air Station (MCAS) New River in North Carolina, you may have had contact with contaminants (toxic chemicals) in the drinking water there.
+We believe that contact with these contaminants during your military service caused certain illnesses, and this is known as a presumptive service connection.

-Find out if you can get VA support (known as disability compensation or benefits) for certain illnesses believed to be caused by contact with these harmful chemicals.
-These illnesses are known as presumptive conditions (or conditions with a presumptive service connection).
+Find out if you can get disability compensation or benefits for certain illnesses with a presumptive service connection.

 ### Can I get disability benefits from VA?

-Yes, if all of these are true:

-- You are a U.S. Servicemember, Veterans, Reservist, or Guardsman, **and**
-- You served under official orders or other official assignment at Camp Lejeune or MCAS New River for any period of time from August 1953 through December 1987, **and**
+You may be able to get disability benefits if you served under official orders or other official assignment at Camp Lejeune or MCAS New River for any period of time from August 1953 through December 1987, and
-- You were discharged from the military with a condition other than dishonorable, **and**
+- You were discharged from the military under conditions other than dishonorable, **and**
-- You have 1 or more presumptive conditions believed to be caused by contact with the harmful chemicals in the Camp Lejeune drinking water.
+- You have 1 or more presumptive conditions believed to be caused by contact with contaminants in the Camp Lejeune drinking water.
 These include:

 - Adult leukemia
 - Aplastic anemia and other myelodysplastic syndromes